 Born in the London Borough of Barking and Dagenham (UK) and raised in Romford (East London).
 I live near Newbury, Berkshire with my wife and our three children.

 Q: Why did you choose Bass?

 A: Bass guitar is my 3rd instrument.
-I started on Violin at school in 1980, and I’ve always enjoyed playing and writing music on the piano, which I consider to be my other instrument.
+I started on Violin at school in 1980, and I’ve always enjoyed playing and writing music on the piano.

 In the late 1980’s, I played Bass parts on a synthesizer in a church youth group band that was forming.

 I migrated to Bass guitar when I could afford to buy one.
 As I’ve grown into it, I love being a Bassist.

 I’m conventional and it suits me.
 “Bass gives music it’s grounding.
 The warm, driving depth it provides helps everything else make sense.” (anon).

 A: I will listen to almost anything, but Dreampop (post-rock), Jazz and Funk do it for me.

 Ambient and chill out electronic music ~ a very misunderstood genre ~ also tick a few boxes.